Managed Detection and Response tools provide SMBs with highly effective cybersecurity in the face of increasingly frequent and complex attacks.

 Managed Detection and Response (MDR) provides businesses with the capacity to detect threats, respond to incidents, and monitor device, app and network usage.
 Best of all: a third party takes responsibility for management of the tool.

 In fact, MDR provides the same benefits as a tool many large corporations depend upon to secure their network environments: endpoint detection and response (EDR).
 EDR tools collect and monitor activity from endpoints (any device, application, or server that accesses your network).
-Then, the tool analyses the activity data with an eye for identifying potential threats.
+Then, the tool analyzes the activity data with an eye for identifying potential threats.
 If a threat is detected, the tool alerts an analyst, who then manually investigates the issue.

 The analyst who monitors the EDR tool is a highly trained, deeply skilled expert in cybersecurity.
 Adding an analyst to a small team is usually cost prohibitive; these individuals command a significant salary.